Washington high school football co-captains die within 48 hours of one another

 Assistant coach Cory Tuiolennu said: “They were like sons to us.
 Always had a smile on their face.
 Always hard workers.
 Never complained.
 First guys out to practice, last guys to leave.”

-Coaching staff said that both boys’ jersey numbers, #11 and #25, will not be worn next season and the players will wear helmet stickers with their numbers.
+Coaching staff said that both boys’ jersey numbers, 11 and 25, would not be worn next season, and the players would wear helmet stickers with their numbers.

 ANTHONY BOURDAIN, CNN HOST AND CELEBRITY CHEF, DEAD AT 61

-Meanwhile hundreds of students released balloons at their high school on Wednesday in honor of the duo, while other students grieved at two empty parking spots adorned with messages of goodwill.
+In another tribute, hundreds of students released balloons at their high school on Wednesday in honor of the duo, while other students grieved at two empty parking spots adorned with messages of goodwill.

-A GoFundMe page set up to cover funeral costs for Savorn has raised almost $9,000 out of a $25,000 goal so far.
+A GoFundMe page set up to cover funeral costs for Savorn has raised almost $9,000 out of a $25,000 goal.